jpl16104/CSE-3150/README.md

-# Jean Code Lab Week X: Linked List with Move Semantics
+# Jean Code Lab Week 4: Linked List with Move Semantics

 This lab exercise extends a basic singly linked list implementation by adding move semantics to the `Node` struct.
 The new features include:
 - **Move Constructor:** Transfers ownership of the node’s data and its subsequent chain from one node to another.